 When organization are implementing agile, things do not always go as planned.
 Some of the changes will go smoothly, others are meeting resistance from the professionals.
 People ask me how to deal with resistance when they are implementing agile practices?
-My suggestion is to listen, and collaborate to understand the reasons that people resist.
-And change the way that you implement agile where there are good reasons for it.
+My suggestion is to stop imposing and start listening, and collaborate to understand the reasons that people resist.
+And change the way that you implement agile where there are good reasons for doing it differently.

 Resistance to Agile

-Let me start by admitting that I rarely see much resistance in teams and organizations where I implement agile, scrum or lean practices.
+Let me start by admitting that I rarely see much resistance in teams and organizations where I am coaching people with agile, Scrum or lean practices.
 Most people are willing to become agile and lean, and I had several teams who even asked if they can use agile practices.
 But at some occasions, people objected against agile, or just weren’t doing the changes that would help them to become agile.

 Why do people resist?